Our Blog

 Background:

-Opioids are a major health issue in the United States, with opioids playing a significant role in overdose deaths.
-One of these opioids is Fentanyl, A drug legally used to treat severe acute or chronic pain.
-Outside of hospitals, fentanyl is illegally produced and distributed on the black market.
-Due to its potency, even small amounts can be dangerous when misused.
-In response to the illegal distribution of fentanyl, the HALT Fentanyl Act was passed, permanently classifying fentanyl related substances as Schedule I drugs under the Controlled Substances Act.
+Opioids represent a major public health crisis in the United States, playing a significant role in overdose deaths nationwide.
+One of the most prominent opioids is fentanyl, a drug legally prescribed to treat severe acute or chronic pain.
+Outside of clinical settings, fentanyl is illegally produced and distributed on the black market.
+Due to its extreme potency, even minuscule amounts can be lethal when misused.
+In response to the illegal distribution of fentanyl and its analogues, the HALT Fentanyl Act was enacted, permanently classifying fentanyl-related substances as Schedule I drugs under the Controlled Substances Act (Congress.gov, 2025).

 Summary:

-The HALT Fentanyl Act (Halt All Lethal Trafficking of Fentanyl Act) is a federal law that permanently places all Fentanyl Related Substances (FRS) into Schedule I of the Controlled Substances Act.
-Of the five Schedules, Schedule I substances are defined as.
+The HALT Fentanyl Act (Halt All Lethal Trafficking of Fentanyl Act) is a federal law that permanently places all fentanyl-related substances (FRS) into Schedule I of the.

 Read More